 • alertID: An ID uniquely identifying this alert.
-It can also be used to execute a query against the Level 1 database as it existed when this alert was issued.
+It can also be used to execute a query against the Prompt Products database as it existed when this alert was issued.

-- Level 1 database ID

-- Science Data:

-- The DIASource record that triggered the alert, as well as the filterName and programId

-of the corresponding Visit

-- The entire DIAObject (or SSObject) record

-- Previous 12 months of DIASource records
+- Prompt Products database ID - Science Data: - The DIASource record that triggered the alert, as well as the filterName and programId of the corresponding Visit - The entire DIAObject (or SSObject) record.
+DIAObject records include matching Object IDs from the latest Data Release, if they exist. - Previous 12 months of DIASource records Any DIASource and DIAForcedSource records that exist, and difference image noise estimates where they do not, taken from the previous 12 months.